Questions? Call us today!

 (a)

-We break this contract in any material way and we do not correct or fix the situation within 30 days of you asking us to in writing;
+you break the Contract in any material way and you do not correct or fix the situation within 30 days of us asking you to in writing;

 (b)